mongodb-partners/Stream_Data_into_MongoDB_AWS_Glue/Readme.md

         cdk bootstrap

-       d. update the ORG_ID and MONGODB_PASSWORD parameters in global_args.py in kinesis-glue-aws-cdk folder.
+       d. set the ORG_ID as a enviornment variable in `.env` file.
+All other parameters are set to default in global_args.py in kinesis-glue-aws-cdk folder.
+MONGODB_USER and MONGODB_PASSWORD parameters are set directly in mongodb_atlas_stack.py and glue_job_stack.py

        * The below screenshot shows the location to get the Organization ID from MongoDB Atlas.